Allegiant Stadium

-Allegiant Stadium is a domed stadium located in Paradise, Nevada.
-It is the home stadium for the Las Vegas Raiders of the National Football League (NFL), the University of Nevada, Las Vegas (UNLV) Rebels college football team, the Las Vegas Bowl, and the Vegas Kickoff Classic.
+Allegiant Stadium is an indoor multi-purpose stadium in Paradise, Nevada, U.S., southwest of adjacent Las Vegas.
+Opened in 2020, it is the home field of the Las Vegas Raiders of the National Football League (NFL) and the University of Nevada, Las Vegas (UNLV) Rebels college football team.
+The stadium also hosts the Vegas Kickoff Classic in early September and the Las Vegas Bowl in December.
+The stadium hosted Super Bowl LVIII in 2024, WrestleMania 41 in 2025; it is set to host WrestleMania 42 in 2026 and the College Football Playoff National Championship in 2027.

-Scheduled to host Super Bowl LVIII in February 2024, the venue is located on about 62 acre of land west of Mandalay Bay at Russell Road and Hacienda Avenue and between Polaris Avenue and Dean Martin Drive, just west of Interstate 15.
-At $1.9 billion, it is the second-most expensive stadium in the world.
-Construction of the stadium began on November 13, 2017, and its certificate of occupancy was issued on July 31, 2020.
+Allegiant Stadium is located on about 62 acre of land west of Mandalay Bay at Russell Road and Hacienda Avenue, between Polaris Avenue and Dean Martin Drive, just west of Interstate 15.
+At $1.9 billion, it is among the most expensive stadiums in the world.
+Construction of the stadium began on November 13, 2017.
+Allegiant Stadium is indoors with a translucent roof made of ETFE, allowing for climate control and natural sunlight.
+The stadium has been nicknamed the "Death Star" in reference to the Star Wars franchise.